-How was the estimated sustainable yield determined?
+What is the estimated sustainable yield and how does it work?

-The estimated sustainable yield or ESY for the plan overall has been established as a maximum of 62,429 ML per year.
+The estimated sustainable yield or ESY for the plan overall has been established as a maximum of 62,474 ML per year.
+Together the ESY and the management rules preserve more than 90 per cent of the dry season flows to the Roper River.

 By management zone this is defined as:

-- North Mataranka 2,744 ML per year - South Mataranka 24,447 ML per year
+- North Mataranka: 2,744 ML per year

+- South Mataranka: 24,492 ML per year

-• Larrimah - 35,238 ML per year
+- Larrimah: 35,238 ML per year

-The ESY operates in conjunction with rules to maintain minimum flow thresholds within the Roper River aligned to climate, and to limit extraction and trade in areas close to the Roper River, known as the Roper Discharge Zone.
+The ESY operates in conjunction with rules to maintain minimum flow thresholds within the Roper River aligned to climate, and to limit extraction and trade in areas close to the Roper River, known as the Roper discharge zone.

 The ESY for the Larrimah zone of 35,238 ML per year allows further development where groundwater storage is increasing and where there are no terrestrial groundwater dependent ecosystems to be impacted.
-Extraction in the Larrimah zone has been shown to have minimal impact on flows in the Roper River as dry season flows are virtually exclusively determined by groundwater levels maintained by recharge in the North Mataranka and South Mataranka water management zones.
-With groundwater travel time from Larrimah to the Roper River being exceedingly slow (0.1m to 1m per year), any impact of extraction is mitigated by seasonal recharge.
+Extraction in the Larrimah zone has been shown to have minimal impact on flows in the Roper River as dry season flows are virtually exclusively determined by groundwater levels in the North Mataranka and South Mataranka zones.
+This is confirmed by the groundwater travel time from Larrimah to the Roper River being exceedingly slow, 0.1 m to 1 m per year, and the estimated contribution to the Roper River flow from the Larrimah area at approximately 1 per cent, meaning any impact is limited.

-Modelling also shows that the proposed level of extraction in Larrimah will have no measurable impact on throughflow into the South Mataranka zone and on groundwater levels across the Larrimah zone, eliminating the risk of changes in the regional groundwater flow direction.
+Modelling also shows that the proposed level of extraction in Larrimah will have no measurable impact on throughflow into the South Mataranka zone and on groundwater levels across the Larrimah zone, eliminating the risk of any change in the regional groundwater flow direction.